-Click the battery icon in the notification area to see the current battery level and charge status (you can also click Power & sleep settings to access the Settings menu to quickly adjust power settings).
+Click the battery icon in the notification area to see the current battery level and charge status.
+You can also adjust the Power Slider towards Best battery life or Best performance, or click Battery Settings to quickly adjust battery settings).